Knox Goes Away: Plot

 John Knox works a day-to-day job as a contract killer employed by Jericho, a crime boss.
 He is estranged from his wife and son, and lives alone, interacting only with other members of his industry and Annie, the Polish sex worker who visits him once a week, and who shares his love for books.

-Knox is diagnosed with an aggressive form of dementia called Creutzfeldt–Jakob disease, and quickly makes arrangements to retire from the business.
+John is diagnosed with an aggressive form of Creutzfeldt–Jakob disease, and quickly makes arrangements to retire from the business.
 Before he retires, however, he undertakes one last job with his partner, Thomas Muncie.

-During the job, after successfully killing his target but also unintentionally killing the woman who is with him in the shower, Knox accidentally kills Muncie in his dementia-fueled confusion.
+During the job, after successfully killing his target but also unintentionally killing the woman who is with him in the shower, John accidentally kills Muncie in his dementia-fueled confusion.
 He quickly stages the scene and leaves.
-The next night, he is unexpectedly visited by his estranged son Miles, who tearfully admits to killing a man for raping his daughter, Knox's granddaughter.
-Knox instructs his son to remain quiet to the authorities as he goes to the crime scene and meticulously removes evidence that may incriminate Miles, while mysteriously storing them for later use.
-Meanwhile, dogged detective Emily Ikari is on both murder cases, determined to pinpoint the perpetrator.
+The next night, he is unexpectedly visited by his estranged son Miles, who tearfully admits to killing a man for raping his daughter, John's granddaughter.
+John instructs his son to remain quiet to the authorities as he goes to the crime scene and meticulously removes evidence that may incriminate Miles, while mysteriously storing them for later use.
+Meanwhile, dogged detective Emily Ikari is on both murder cases, determined to find the perpetrators.

-Knox visits his friend Xavier Crane, a former thief.
-Together, they devise a plan to set up Knox's family for life while leaving the business behind, all while Knox battles his fading mental state.
+John visits his friend Xavier Crane, a former thief.
+Together, they devise a plan to set up John's family for life while leaving the business behind, all while John battles his fading mental state.

 Meanwhile, Detective Ikari links both crimes to a single perpetrator.
-She interrogates Knox to no effect.
+She interrogates John to no effect.
 He plants the evidence that he had previously stored away around his son Miles's home, seemingly betraying him.
-Miles is arrested for the murder of his daughter's rapist, and is confronted by Knox in prison, where Knox accuses Miles of turning him in in a tax evasion case several years prior.
+Miles is arrested for the murder of his daughter's rapist, and is confronted by John in prison, where John accuses Miles of turning him in for a tax evasion case several years prior.